Tiya695/nexora-mobile/README.md

 # Nexora Mobile

-Civic complaint platform for field agents and citizens in Mumbai and Maharashtra.
+Civic complaint platform for field agents and citizens in Mumbai, Delhi, Bangalore, Chennai, Hyderabad, Pune.
 Built with React Native, Supabase, and the Nexy Smart City AI Agent.

 ## Overview

-Nexora lets citizens report civic issues — potholes, water leaks, broken streetlights, garbage — with photos and GPS location.
+Nexora lets citizens report civic issues like potholes, water leaks, broken streetlights, garbage — with photos and GPS location.
 Field agents verify, assign, and resolve complaints with before/after photo evidence.
 The Nexy AI Agent analyses each complaint using real OpenStreetMap infrastructure data and generates a grounded action plan referencing actual nearby streets and buildings, not generic text.

 ## Tech Stack